STEVE INSKEEP, Host:

-Professor JONATHAN RUNSTADLER (assistant professor of molecular biology, Institute of Arctic Biology and Department of Biology and Wildlife, University of Alaska, Fairbanks): So we're out here now, and we've been out here at different times during the winter, to see if there's virus that hangs around here.
+JONATHAN RUNSTADLER: So we're out here now, and we've been out here at different times during the winter, to see if there's virus that hangs around here.

 So this is perhaps an ideal place to find influenza viruses.
 It's sort of like a, you know, a bus station.
 A good place to find infectious agents that might be transmitted between these species and that might be carried by the birds.